CSCI 4907/6545 Software Security

 Description

-Software security plays an invisible yet critical role in ensuring reliable and trustworthy services for modern computing systems.
+Software security plays an invisible yet critical role in ensuring reliable and trustworthy services for modern computing platforms.
 However, we are facing significant challenges in engineering secure software systems.
-This course will explore these challenges, with an emphasis on low-level software security.
-It will examine the root causes and exploitation techniques of common software vulnerabilities.
-It will also discuss the countermeasures, including both classic defenses deployed in production software as well as cutting-edge and experimental mechanisms.
-This course will combine regular lectures with seminar-style paper readings and discussions.
+In this course, we will explore these challenges, with an emphasis on low-level software security.
+We will examine the root causes and exploitation techniques of common software vulnerabilities.
+We will also discuss the countermeasures, including both classic defenses deployed in production software as well as cutting-edge and experimental mechanisms.

 Prerequisites

 The core prerequisite is a solid background in computer systems and low-level programming.
 Computer Architecture (CSCI 6461) and Systems Programming (CSCI 2410), or equivalent courses, are required.
-Operating Systems (CSCI 3411) is a strong plus but not strictly necessary.
-If you do not meet the prerequisites yet are still interested, please check with the instructor.
+Operating Systems (CSCI 3411) is preferred but not strictly necessary.
+If you do not meet the prerequisites yet are still interested and have a good understanding of systems, please check with the instructor.

 Learning Goals